The Sound of Silence in Social Networks

 \subsection{Reinforcement of Dominant Views}

-Figure \ref{fig:partial_engagement} illustrates how our $\SOMminus$ model captures the essence of the spiral of silence theory.
-In this strongly connected influence graph, a vocal minority effectively dominates the discourse, causing the silent majority to converge towards the perceived majority opinion.
+Figure \ref{fig:partial_engagement} illustrates how $\SOMminus$ models capture the essence of the Spiral of Silence theory.
+In this strongly connected graph, a vocal minority effectively dominates the discourse, causing the silent majority to converge toward the perceived majority opinion.

-The network comprises two groups: Group 1 (Agents 1, 2, 3, 6, 7, and 8) with opinions in the lower half of the spectrum, and Group 2 (Agents 4 and 5) with opposing views near the higher end.
+The network has two groups: Group 1 (Agents 1, 2, 3, 6, 7, and 8) with opinions in the lower half of the spectrum, and Group 2 (Agents 4 and 5) with opposing views near the higher end.
 Despite Group 1 being the actual majority, the network topology and differing tolerance radii $\Tol$ lead to Group 2 dominating the opinion dynamics.
 Group 1 agents lack intra-group connections but are all linked to Group 2 agents.
-Moreover, Group 2's significantly larger tolerance radii allow them to remain non-silent more frequently.
+Also, Group 2's significantly larger tolerance radii allow them to remain non-silent more frequently.

 This configuration results in the vocal minority (Group 2) disproportionately influencing the network.
 The silent majority (Group 1) remains quiet for most of the update process, only becoming active when opinions have already shifted closer to the perceived majority view.
-This example demonstrates how the $\SOMminus$ model can simulate scenarios where a minority opinion, through strategic positioning and persistent vocalization, can shape the overall opinion landscape, even when numerically outnumbered.
+This example demonstrates how the $\SOMminus$ models can simulate scenarios where a minority opinion, through strategic positioning and persistent vocalization, can shape the overall opinion landscape, even when numerically outnumbered.